 - Encourage visits above all.
 Make it clear that it's best for people to come to your physical store.
 Show a map, location button, or icon that links directly to your physical address and store hours on every page of the site.

 - Keep content limited.
 Streamline your site's navigation to provide enough information to convince people to visit your store.

 - Avoid distractions.
 Promotions can help convince people to visit your store, but they shouldn't make navigation more difficult.

 - Simplify navigation.
 Use a simple menu and larger text to help people research before they commit to purchase.
 Because a mobile screen is smaller, condense your menu options so that people don't get overwhelmed.

 - Keep consistency across devices.
 The longer it takes to for a customer to commit to buy, the more likely they are to continue researching on multiple devices (desktop, tablet, phone) before completing the transaction.
 No matter what device they’re using, help them pick up where they left off by saving their selections.

 - Provide a home page link.
 If someone has hit a dead end in their research, make sure it’s easy for them to get back to the home page to start over.

-There are different approaches to making your website mobile-friendly, so when it comes to designing and implementing changes, you'll want to work with your webmaster to find the right solution.
+There are different approaches to making your website mobile-friendly, so when it comes to designing and implementing changes, you'll want to work with your web developer to find the right solution.

 Most businesses choose to use responsive design, which means creating a website layout that flexibly adapts to different screen sizes, resolutions, and devices.
 Other business owners prefer to have separate versions of their website for desktop and mobile.
-We recommend working with your webmaster to see what makes the most sense for your business, website needs, and webmaster resources.
+We recommend working with your web developer to see what makes the most sense for your business, website needs, and web developer resources.